OpreaSergiu/DigitalCallCenterPlatform/README.md

+## Digital Call Center Platform (DCCP)

+An online platform for outsourcing the call center part of a company.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/OpreaSergiu/DigitalCallCenterPlatform/edit/master/README.md) to maintain and preview the content for your website in Markdown files.